Logon27/Portfolio/portfolio/docs/my-projects/neural-network-library.md

-Softmax() # For output percentage predictions Reshape() # Modifies the shape of the numpy arrays passed between layers Flatten() # Flattens a numpy array into a 2D matrix with a single column
+Softmax() # For output percentage predictions Reshape() # Modifies the shape of the numpy arrays passed between layers Flatten() # Flattens a numpy array into a 2D matrix with a single column Dropout(probability) # Randomly drops layer outputs based on a probability to prevent overfitting

 # Activation Functions
 Sigmoid()